Farz (2001 film): Production

 The outdoor scenes of Farz were shot in Bernese Oberland in central Switzerland.
 The film was made on a budget of $3 million.

-Soundtrack
+Music and soundtrack

-All songs are written by Sameer Anjaan.
+The music for the film's songs was composed by Uttam Singh and the lyrics of the songs were penned by Sameer.
+The background score of the movie was done by Aadesh Shrivastava.

 Reception

 Suparn Verma of Rediff criticised the film for being heavily influenced by Lethal Weapon and Ricochet including the climax scene from Metro.
 Nikhat Kazmi of Filmfare rated it 2.5 out of 5 stars.